Transport yourself into the future with Osaka Kansai World Expo 2025. Find transformative technology and tens of millions of visitors.

 Where is Osaka Expo 2025 located?

-The event will take place on Yumeshima, a purpose-built manmade island.
+The event takes place on Yumeshima, a purpose-built manmade island.

 Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.Add to Calendar